mgunduz1/rubyCapstone-notAnotherBot/README.md

 ### Talk to notAnotherBot
 - Go back to telegram and open a new conversation with the bot you just created.
+- Follow the instructions.
+The bot will explain how to interact with itself.
+- Hard commands are basic. '/start' and '/stop'

 ### Testing
 - Install rspec with this command on your terminal ``` gem install rspec ```